Unicode transliteration in Python

 Thanks Ruslan!
 I've committed your patch to the git repository and uploaded a new release.

-Posted on 12 January 2010 by Tomaž
+Posted by Tomaž

 from unidecode import unidecode